Local H-Principles for Partial Holomorphic Relations: Applications

-\begin{definition} Let $B$ be a complex manifold of even dimension $\dim_\CC B= 2n$ and let $L\to B$ be a holomorphic line bundle.
-We say that a holomorphic closed $2$--form $\omega$ on $B$ with values in $L$ is a \emph{complex conformal symplectic form} if
+\begin{definition} Let $B$ be a complex manifold of even dimension $\dim_\CC B= 2n$ and let $L\to B$ be a holomorphic line bundle with a flat holomorphic connection $\nabla$.
+We say that a holomorphic $d_\nabla$--closed $2$--form $\omega$ on $B$ with values in $L$ is a \emph{complex twisted locally conformal symplectic form} if